zeal18/transform/docs/source/transformers/lifted-transformers.rst

 Supporting custom ``F[_]``
 --------------------------

-Chimney provides pluggable interface that allows you to use your own ``F[_]`` type constructor in lifted transformations.
+The Transform provides pluggable interface that allows you to use your own ``F[_]`` type constructor in lifted transformations.

 The library defines ``TransformerFSupport`` type class, as follows.